Sorry, we're closed

 Dr Woodland – Monday, Tuesday and Thursday

-Dr Thomas – Wednesday and Friday
+Dr Thomas – Tuesday, Thursday morning and Friday

 Dr Thu – Wednesday and Friday